LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Methods

 \section{Methods}

-The framework of the proposed LENAS is shown in Fig.~\ref{fig_framwork}, which has two components: 1) a U-shape differentiable neural architecture search (U-NAS) pipeline for automatic architecture search, and 2) KDA-Net which hierarchically transfers the to-be-distilled knowledge of U-NAS ensembles to a single lightweight network via adversarial learning.
-In the following, we introduce each component in details.
+The framework of the proposed LENAS is shown in Fig.~\ref{fig_framwork}.
+It consists of two main components: 1) the U-NAS pipeline, a differentiable NAS for automatic architecture selection, and 2) KDA-Net, which transfers the knowledge from the U-NAS ensembles to a lightweight network through adversarial learning.
+This enhances the models' ability to extract meaningful features.
+On the other hand, KDA-Net plays a crucial role in reducing inference time while maintaining competitive accuracy.
+By combining these two components, U-NAS and KDA-Net, the LENAS framework achieves the dual objectives of enhancing feature extraction through diverse ensembles and optimizing inference efficiency without compromising accuracy.
+In the following sections, we provide a detailed introduction to each component.